Baekjoon-Solutions/Baekjoon_Solutions/README.md

 | Java       | 1.8 and above          |
 | Python     | Python3           |
 | C++     | C++ 14 and above           |
+This repository wants solutions code for problems above a certain rating.
+Problem rating are based on rating measured by a program called solved.ac.
+1. Please install solved.ac, a chrome extension program.
+2. Please contribute by solving problems above 'Silver 2' measured through this program.

 ## ⭐Contributing
 We welcome all your contributions.🥳